stagedml/stagedml/run/bert_pretrain/out/Report.md

     updates.
 [Appendix A](#appendix-a-number-of-pre-training-epoches)
     shows the procedure of it’s calculation.
-  - [Appendix B](#appendix-b-pre-training-algorithm) lists the code of the main pre-training routine.
+  - [Appendix B](#appendix-b-pre-training-algorithm) lists the code of the main training routine.
-      - Here, we pre-train each of the above models on a single Wikipedia corpus for limited number of epoches.
+      - We pre-train each of the above models on a single Wikipedia corpus for limited number of epoches.
       - After each 10 epoches we perform fine-tuneing on the GLUE task MNLI-m.
       - Due to time/hardware limitations, we pre-train only first 500000